-The Randstad, in the provinces of North-Holland, South-Holland and Utrecht, is strongly urbanized.
+The Randstad, in the provinces of North Holland, South Holland and Utrecht, is strongly urbanized.
 There are no real metropolises with millions of people in Holland.
-The largest city, Amsterdam, does not have more than about 872,779 inhabitants.
-Still, Holland is a highly-urbanized country.
+The largest city, Amsterdam, does not have more than about 878,933 inhabitants.
+Still, the Netherlands is a highly urbanized country.
 Every few kilometers, there is an exit to one, two or three municipalities that have a couple of thousand to not many more than 100,000 inhabitants.
 These cities and towns all have their own character and are all equally picturesque.
 In the urban areas, you will find neither hovels nor palaces.
-What you will find are primarily middle class houses.
+What you will find are primarily middle-class houses.
 Even Wassenaar, Aerdenhout or Rozendaal, the Dutch equivalents of Miami Beach and Beverly Hills, look comparatively modest.
 There is an undeniable air of wealth, but none of the glitter of excessive opulence.